aspnetboilerplate/aspnetboilerplate/doc/WebSite/Articles/How-To/add-custom-data-filter-ef-core.md

 #### Add migration

-Add migration and run `update-database` to apply changes to database.
+Add migration using `update-database` command and run `update-database` to apply changes to database.

-### Create Claim for Organization Unit ID of User
+### Create Claim

-We are storing organization unit id of user in session, and getting it from logged in user session to filter by it.
+We need to store `OrganizationUnitId` of user in claims, so we can get it in order to filter `IMayHaveOrganizationUnit` entities in our DbContext.
+In order to do that, override the `CreateAsync` method of `UserClaimsPrincipalFactory` class and add logged in users `OrganizationUnitId` to claims like below.

 ````csharp
 public class UserClaimsPrincipalFactory : AbpUserClaimsPrincipalFactory<User, Role>